sonnenbe-dot/GBAS-GUI/README.md

 <br><br>
 The bin can be either downloaded through the command as described above.
 If users however wish to set up their own bin folder they can follow the next few steps.
+<br><br>

+&rarr; Download the Trimmomatic binary (http://www.usadellab.org/cms/?page=trimmomatic), unzip the downloaded folder and add it to the bin folder.
+This folder also contains the adapters subfolder which has multiple FASTA files containing the different illumina adapters.
+For our purpose of processing pair-end amplicons adapters are used from the TrueSeqAdaptersInUsage.fa file and thus these adapters are used by default.
+Users have the option to select different adapters.<br><br>

+&rarr; Next download Usearch (https://drive5.com/usearch/download.html).
+Choose the correct binary file depending on your Operating System (Windows, Linux, Mac).
+These binary files are of filetype GZ and as described on the website, you will need gunzip to decompress the GZ file and get the executable (EXE).
+Put the executable in the bin folder.<br><br>

+Once the bin folder is ready the user can proceed with starting the GUI as described above. <br><br>